-Report: Francis Collins, NIH Director, to Resign in Middle of Pandemic
+Francis Collins, NIH Director, Resigns After Gain-of-Function Falsehood Exposed

-In the midst of the coronavirus pandemic, Francis Collins, director of the National Institutes of Health (NIH), plans to announce his resignation on Tuesday at the age of 71, according to Politico.
+Francis Collins, director of the National Institutes of Health (NIH), announced his resignation on Tuesday, just weeks after documents exposed that he made “untruthful” comments about U.S. federal funding of gain-of-function research at the Wuhan Institute of Virology.

-“His departure had been in the works for some time, one person familiar said,” reported Politico.
-“Officials from NIH, the Department of Health and Human Services, and the White House did not immediately respond to requests for comment.”
+“It has been an incredible privilege to lead this great agency for more than a decade,” Collins said in a statement posted at the NIH website.

-Three sources confirmed to Politico that Collins will announce his resignation on Tuesday.
+I love this agency and its people so deeply that the decision to step down was a difficult one, done in close counsel with my wife, Diane Baker, and my family.
+I am proud of all we’ve accomplished.
+I fundamentally believe, however, that no single person should serve in the position too long, and that it’s time to bring in a new scientist to lead the NIH into the future.
+I’m most grateful and proud of the NIH staff and the scientific community, whose extraordinary commitment to lifesaving research delivers hope to the American people and the world every day.

 Appointed by President Obama in 2009, Francis Collins made history by becoming the longest-serving NIH director and one who also served in three administrations: Obama, Trump, and Biden.
 Prior to his tenure at the NIH, he founded The BioLogos Foundation, which aimed to bridge a dialogue between science and religion.
 In 2007, former President George W. Bush awarded him the Presidential Medal of Freedom for his work on the Human Genome Project.